 2. You have a better overview of your competitors’ strengths and weaknesses and can prevent price wars

 It’s important to know the leading competitor, the significance of your competitive strengths and the segments where they’d have the greatest impact.
 If through price cuts you start attacking a market segment where your competitive strength is low, it’s very likely you’ll end up in a price war.
 You should first focus on improving the value of your products or services.
 There’s a reason why your competitor is the leader, and not you.
-Maybe it’s their product quality, customer relationship, service, or something else.
+Maybe it’s their product quality, customer relationship, service, marketing communication, or something else.
 Work on that before even thinking about lowering your price.
 Another benefit of knowing the market segment leaders is that you can identify niche players who are very strong in a particular segment.
 In that case, it might make sense to think about M&A in order to close potential product gaps.

 3. You can decide on the right action for each market segment

 One of the best outcomes of market segmentation is that you know where and even more importantly where not to compete.
 This is one of the toughest decisions to be made in a management meeting.
 For some reason, being active in all fields and telling the client that you can do it all is a popular approach.
-But saying no will help your company to focus on your strengths and to target them where there’s money to be made.
+But saying no will help your company to focus on your strengths and to target potential customers where there’s money to be made.
 Don’t waste time on a market segment with low market attractiveness or potential profits that wouldn’t justify the effort involved in developing a compelling product.
 Another example is very low market attractiveness in a segment where your product or service is still highly competitive.
 This might indicate a disrupted or soon to be disrupted segment, and you shouldn’t focus on it too much in the future.